cohstats/coh3-stats/README.md

 npx ts-node --compiler-options "{\"module\":\"commonjs\"}" scripts/unit-paths.ts > paths.txt
 ```

-3. Copy the content from `paths.txt` and paste it into `next-sitemap.config.js`
+3. Copy the content of `paths.txt` and paste it into `next-sitemap.config.js`

 ### NextJS development